 At a glance: 2018 VA loan limits vary by county and range from $453,100 to $679,650.
 They are based on median home prices and are consistent for the entire year.
 Use the links provided below to view VA limits for all counties.

-At the end of 2016, the U.S. Department of Veterans Affairs announced that the 2017 VA loan limits would be the same as the ones set by the Federal Housing Finance Agency for conventional conforming loans.
-These amounts can range from $424,100 – 636,150, depending on the county where the home is located.
+In November 2017, the U.S. Department of Veterans Affairs announced that the 2018 VA loan limits would be the same as the ones set by the Federal Housing Finance Agency for conventional conforming loans.
+These amounts can range from $453,100 to $679,650, depending on the county where the home that’s being purchased is located.

 Note: The spreadsheet and PDF documents above show loan limits for properties ranging from one-unit to four-unit.
 That’s because the documents are also used for non-VA loans.
 For the purposes of determining the VA guaranty, lenders and borrowers should refer to the “One-Unit” column and ignore the other three columns.

 The documents above were obtained from FHFA.gov.
-They apply to conventional as well as VA home loans.
+They apply to conventional as well as VA home loans in 2018.
 You can download these documents to your computer and refer to them as needed.

-For most of the country, the 2017 VA loan limit was raised to $424,100 in 2017.
-This increase was made in response to rising home values during 2016.
-In certain higher-cost areas, such as San Francisco and New York City, VA loan limits can be as high as $636,150.
-Those are the “floor” and “ceiling” amounts for VA-guaranteed mortgage loans in 2017.
+For most of the country, the 2018 VA loan limit was raised to $453,100 for 2018.
+This change was made in response to significant home-price increases that occurred during 2017.
+In certain higher-cost areas, such as San Francisco and New York City, VA loan limits can be as high as $679,650.
+Those are the “floor” and “ceiling” amounts for VA-guaranteed mortgage loans in 2018.